zenoss/twill/README.txt

 0.8 release:

- 1. test & document the fieldname spec for fv; put into shell help.
+ 1. test the documented fieldname spec for fv/submit.
  2. 'go' on non-absolute URLs breaks when executed twice in a row.
  3. UPGRADE wwwsearch.